evacougnon/ROMS_MertzTest/README.txt

-Ben's version -- romsiceshelf
+ROMS iceshelfBen's version -- romsiceshelf

-with 2 typo corrections:
+with typo corrections:

-* in ROMS/Functionals/ 2 files (ana_initial.h and ana_smflux.h): defined ICESHELFD corrected
+** 15/10/2013 -- modified by evacougnon:

-* in ROMS/Nonlinear/IceShelf/iceshelf_vbc.F:
+in ROMS/Nonlinear/IceShelf/iceshelf_vbc.F (from l.197 to 204):

 # ifdef DISTRIBUTE
 #  ifdef EW_PERIODIC